Ijevan

-Ijevan (Իջևան /hy/) is a town and urban municipal community in the Ijevan Municipality of the Tavush Province of Armenia, also serving as the province's administrative centre.
+Ijevan (Իջևան /hy/) is a city and urban municipal community in the Ijevan Municipality of the Tavush Province of Armenia, also serving as the province's administrative centre.
 It is located at the center of the region, at the foot of Ijevan ridge of Gugark Mountains, on the shores of Aghstev River.
 Ijevan is the seat of the Diocese of Tavush of the Armenian Apostolic Church.

 Ijevan is located at a road distance of 137 km northeast of Yerevan.
 The Yerevan-Tbilisi highway passes through Ijevan.
 As of the 2011 census, the population of the town was 21,081, making it the most populated town in the province.
 Ijevan is also famous for its beautiful mountains.
 As of the 2022 census, the population of the town was 18,689.

 Etymology

 The town's current name Ijevan, and its former name Karavansara (until 1919), both mean "inn" (caravanserai), in Armenian and Persian, respectively.
 The area of modern-day Ijevan used to have many roadside inns known as caravanserais that served travelers between historic Syria and the North Caucasus.
 The name Ijevan became official in 1961 when the settlement became a town.